ledgerleapllc/caspersignerverifier/README.md

 ## SECP256k1 Support

 SECP256k1 is now supported.
+The test keys used were generated using the ***casper-client*** on a Casper node on 06/04/2021.
 Pass the flag -s in python to specify, like:

 	$ python3 sign.py -s